Voter Registration Requirements

 Do I Have to Register for Each Election?

-Registration is permanent if the voter keeps his/her address current with the Board of Elections.
+Registration is permanent as long as the voter keeps his address current with the Board of Elections.

-Prince George’s County Board of Elections is committed to working with all sectors of society to attain accessibility in a manner that addresses the unique needs of each eligible citizen.
+Whereas The Prince George's County Board of Elections is committed to the goal of 100% participation and accessibility in a manner that addresses the unique needs of each eligible citizen;